Amazon molly: Distribution and habitat

+Ecological niche modeling

 The geographical range of the Amazon molly has been the primary research question of multiple scientific studies.
 Each of its parent species have a geographical range that extends beyond that of P. formosa.
 P. mexicana's range extends from the Rio San Fernando River's drainage in northeastern Mexico southward into Costa Rica and Honduras.
 P. latipinna's range is more northern beginning around Veracruz, Mexico up to the U.S. state of North Carolina.
 The Amazon Molly only occupies a fraction of its parent species' habitats.

-Results from Ecological Niche Modeling. a) Poecilia formosa, b) Poecilia latipinna, and c) Poecilia mexicana.
+Results from ecological niche modeling: a) Poecilia formosa, b) Poecilia latipinna, and c) Poecilia mexicana.
 This figure shows how the natural range of the Amazon molly lies in between the ranges of its parent species.

 In a study completed in 2010, researchers were able to identify two probable causes for the truncation of the habitat of the Amazon molly using a method called Ecological Niche Modeling] (ENM).
 At the northern limit of their native range, it was found that, even though sperm donor species were available, the environmental conditions were not suitable enough for the Amazon molly to thrive.
 At the southern limit of their native habitat, there was found to be both sperm donor species availability and suitable environmental conditions, indicating that dispersal availability was the limiting factor.
 Additionally, ENM found that the only suitable habitat not already occupied by the Amazon molly is in south Florida.

 The range of the Amazon molly overlaps somewhat with that of its parent species, but as a hybrid of two species with different ecological niches, it occupies its own distinct niche that lies somewhere between that of its parent species.